myathsupaing/8_Week_SQL_Challenge/Case Study #3 Foodie Fi/Solution/D. Outside The Box Questions.md

 - Targeted push notification
 - Others (Please explain......)

-### 5.What business levers could the Foodie-Fi team use to reduce the customer churn rate?
+### 5. What business levers could the Foodie-Fi team use to reduce the customer churn rate?
 How would you validate the effectiveness of your ideas?
 Features to be enhanced or added:
 - Impressive onboarding and user-friendly UX
 - Push notifications (offering limited time coupons)